odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-in-style/_index.md

         title: Chanoud
         content: >-
           A three-hour drive away, Chanoud is almost mid-way Jodhpur and Udaipur.

-This off the beaten track village houses a 300-year-old fort, now converted into a small luxury heritage hotel.
-The 13th-generation royal descendants who host your stay arrange the most authentic encounters with local villagers and excursions to the bird-rich saltpans in the nearby Aravalli foothills.
+          This off-the-beaten-track village houses a 300-year-old fort, now converted into a small luxury heritage hotel.
+The 13th-generation royal descendants who host your stay arrange the most authentic encounters with local villagers and excursions to the bird-rich salt-pans in the nearby Aravalli foothills.
       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/chanoud/excursions/afternoon-jeep-safari/
         title: Afternoon jeep safari
         content: >-
-          Head out for an invigorating drive into the countryside and experience the breath-taking view of the salt pans under the desert sun.
+          Head out for an invigorating drive into the countryside and experience the breath-taking view of the salt-pans under the desert sun.
 The site is also the habitat for several migratory birds and an ideal spot for birding.
 The drive also offers a glimpse into the Rabari settlements.
-          The safari is also an ideal picnic spot with tea & snacks served at the site at sunset.
+          The safari is also an ideal picnic spot with tea and snacks served at the site at sunset.
         date: ''
         etd: ''